thomasberge/restedwf/README.md

 The file will get imported and new resource endpoints will automatically be created.
 They will support the specified methods, but currently there is no schema validation.

-In order to link a specified endpoint method with a dart function you will need to create a file called `external.dart`.
-That file is the entrypoint to all your functions and will need to contain a list of your methods operationId (specified in the OpenAPI 3.1 YAML) and a reference to the function itself.
-These are linked in the `xfunctions` map.
-Here is an example of an `external.dart`:
+In order to link a specified endpoint method with a dart function you will need to do so within your main() function by linking operationId as specified in the YAML and the dart function:

 ```
-import 'restedrequest.dart';

-Map<String, Function> xfunctions = {
-    "list-users": listusers
-};

-void listusers(RestedRequest request) {
-    request.response(data: "listing users ...");
+main() async {
+    xfunctions['get-user'] = yourfunction;
+    RestedServer admin_server = RestedServer(TestServer());
+    admin_server.start("0.0.0.0", 80);
 }

+void yourfunction(RestedRequest request) {
+  // add your logic in here
+}

 ```

-Each time someone calls the operationId `list-users` the `listuser` function will be called.
+Each time someone calls the operationId `get-users` the `yourfunction` function will be called.
 Working with a single file however can get cumbersome, so imported files are supported.
-Here the function is moved to a different file.
-First, the `external.dart` file:
+In the following example the function is moved to a different file.
+First, the `server.dart` file that contains the main():

 ```
+import 'package:restedwf/rested.dart';
 import 'otherfile.dart';

-Map<String, Function> xfunctions = {
-    "list-users": listusers
-};
+main() async {
+    xfunctions['get-user'] = yourfunction;
+    RestedServer admin_server = RestedServer(TestServer());
+    admin_server.start("0.0.0.0", 80);
+}
 ```

 Then, the `otherfile.dart`:

 ```
-import 'restedrequest.dart';
+import 'package:restedwf/rested.dart';

-void listusers(RestedRequest request) {
+void yourfunction(RestedRequest request) {
-    request.response(data: "listing users ...");
+  // add your logic in here
 }
 ```

 This way you can group related functions in their own files.
-Lastly, all the files needs to be put in the /src directory.
-That means you cannot overwrite any of the existing filenames there, so please keep that in mind.
-Take a look at the example Dockerfile so see how it is achieved there.

 ## Testing